AdobeDocs/creative-cloud-enterprise-learn.en/help/deploy/cceserial.md

 ### Creative Cloud for enterprise experience

 The following information outlines the end user experience.
-There’s a short video below followed by review of the end user experience.
+There's a short video below followed by review of the end user experience.

 >[!VIDEO](https://video.tv.adobe.com/v/331746?hidetitle=true)